Collaborating Community-Based Organizations

 ATHN collaborates with community-based organizations (CBOs) working to improve the lives of people affected by blood disorders.
 Through our shared commitment to supporting the needs of the blood disorders community, together we’re helping to make high-quality care more accessible, promote understanding of blood disorders, and support vital research.
 We’re proud to be working together.

-ATHN is proud to collaborate with NHF on a variety of projects to advance research and care for persons and families with bleeding disorders.
-Please visit hemophilia.org for more information about NHF.
+ATHN is proud to collaborate with NBDF on a variety of projects to advance research and care for persons and families with bleeding disorders.
+Please visit hemophilia.org for more information about NBDF.

 Plasminogen Deficiency Foundation logo